tedhudek/sandbox/eight-essential-tips.md

-# Eight Essential Tips for the Enlightened Tech Writer
+# Essential Tips for the Enlightened Tech Writer

-In this talk, I'll provide eight essential tips that will help you become a more effective tech writer.
+In this talk, I'll provide six essential tips that will help you become a more effective tech writer.
 These are core principles that have guided me during almost two decades in the business:

 1. Just ask.
 Be curious and network.